by Brian Tomasik

 First written: fall 2009; last update: 7 Apr.
 2016

 This piece was an invited reply for the electronic journal Pensata Animal to the question of whether we should interfere with natural predation.
-[French translation of this piece here]
+[Translations: French (.pdf or .doc) and Spanish (.html)]

 I begin with a quote from River Out of Eden by Richard Dawkins (pp. 131-32):